JustCarmen/webtrees-fancy-research-links/README.md

 Fancy Research Links
 ====================

-Fancy Research Links Module for webtrees 1.5x
+Fancy Research Links Module for webtrees.

-The development version of the module requires [webtrees 1.5.4](https://github.com/fisharebest/webtrees).

-Download the latest stable release for webtrees 1.5.3 here: https://github.com/JustCarmen/fancy_research_links/releases/tag/1.5.3
+This module requires [webtrees 1.6.0](https://github.com/fisharebest/webtrees).
+Download the latest stable release [here](https://github.com/JustCarmen/fancy_privacy_list/releases/tag/1.6.0).

 Description
 -----------
 A sidebar module that provides quick links to popular research web sites, using the individuals name as the search reference.
 There is a base stylesheet added to the module which should work with any theme.

-At the moment mainly Dutch research web sites and a few others are added as plugin.
-[Here](https://github.com/JustCarmen/fancy_research_links/tree/master/plugins) you can get a quick overview of the plugins currently available in the development version.
-Plugins not available yet in the latest release will be available in the next release.
+[Here](https://github.com/JustCarmen/fancy_research_links/tree/1.6.0/plugins) you can get a quick overview of the plugins (links) available in the latest release.
+The plugins are grouped by search area.

 You can extend the list of possible research sites by making your own plugin.
 Look in the pluginfolder of the module for examples.